 Books Are For Everyone: A Banned Books Week Reading List

-Banned Books Week—September 22nd to 28th—is an annual celebration of the freedom to read, and the aspiration that books should be accessible to all.
-In recognition of Banned Books Week 2024, Haymarket is highlighting the unjust censorshop of political books which impacts countless incarcerated readers each year.
+Banned Books Week—October 5th to 11th—is an annual celebration of the freedom to read, and the aspiration that books should be accessible to all.
+In recognition of Banned Books Week 2025, Haymarket is highlighting the unjust censorshop of political books which impacts countless incarcerated readers each year.

 We've put together a Books Are For Everyone reading list: ten books that reflect the spectrum of urgent writing often targeted for censorship by prisons across the country.